mtayler/simplelogger/README.md

 Small, simple, easy to use logging for Python.

-A simple logging utility for simple logging.
-Supports many basic options such as output redirection to any object implementing `write()` and `flush()` methods logging to file, and limited format customization.
+I felt the defualt Python logging module was too bulky for most of the scripts I write.
+So I decided to write my own, incredibly simple logging utility.
+It supports many basic options such as output redirection to custom objects, logging to file (through output redirection), and format customization!

 Installation:
 -------------